-Dreaming of traveling the world with your pet is beyond exciting, but it can be just as scary.
-For some pets, the stress of traveling, whether by car or plane, can take a serious toll on their well-being.
+Dreaming of travelling the world with your pet is beyond exciting, but it can be just as scary.
+For some pets, the stress of travelling, whether by car or plane, can take a severe toll on their well-being.

 Upsides Of Traveling With Your Pet:

-The upsides of traveling with a pet are plenty!
-Let’s dive right into the best parts of traveling with your pet:
+The upsides of traveling with pets are plenty!
+Let’s dive right into the best parts of travelling with your pet:

 Downsides of Traveling With Your Pet:

-Unfortunately, traveling with your pet can also come with some drawbacks, which we examine below along with solutions for most potential issues.
+Unfortunately, travelling with your pet can also have some drawbacks, which we examine below, along with solutions for most potential issues.

-Since this can be a hit or miss, research the pet-friendliness of the area you are traveling to thoroughly to ensure your pet’s safety.
+Since this can be a hit or miss, research the pet-friendliness of the area you are travelling to thoroughly to ensure your pet’s safety.

-All pets thrive on a routine, and disrupting their pattern can bring confusion.
-Your pet may not understand why they had to leave everything they know to go somewhere new.
+All pets thrive on a routine, and disrupting their pattern can cause confusion.
+Your pet may not understand why it must leave everything it knows to go somewhere new.

-This confusion can quickly lead to stress, which may make your pet engage in unwanted acts like barking, stress licking themselves, or even destructive behaviors.
+This confusion can quickly lead to stress, making your pet engage in unwanted acts like barking, stress-licking themselves, or even destructive behaviors.

 How to Mitigate the Downsides of Traveling With Your Pet?

-The ups and downs we’ve listed above can help you decide whether or not to take your pet with you while traveling.
+The ups and downs we’ve listed above can help you decide whether or not to take your pet with you while travelling.

-However, you can always plan ahead to make the journey more comfortable for your pet.
-These are not only important for the well-being of your pet but also, to ensure you won’t find yourself frustrated and regretting your decision to take your pet.
+However, you can always plan to make the journey more comfortable for your pet.
+This is important not only for your pet’s well-being, but also to ensure you won’t find yourself frustrated and regretting your decision to take your pet.

-Here is how you can mitigate the downsides of traveling with your pet and only leave the positives for a trip that you will remember for the rest of your life.
+Here is how you can mitigate the downsides of travelling with your pet and only leave the positives for a trip that you will remember for the rest of your life.

 Additionally, check out our other traveling tips and hacks to get the most out of your trip with your pet.